-But being a businesswoman and running a company had some major hurdles that I never expected.
+Being a businesswoman and running a company came with some major hurdles that I had never expected.

-But like with anything else in life, I didn’t let it stop me.
+But like everything else in my life, I didn’t let it stop me.

-I always knew the business world would be cutthroat, but I never expected the betrayal to be from those closest to me.
+I always knew the business world could be cutthroat, but I never expected the betrayal to come from someone close to me.

 I braced myself for it.
 There’s always competition—both from inside the company and from other businesses in the same field.